sanjiths-github/Mern-Ecommerce/README.md

 * Users can see ordered products
 * Users can select products by categories
 * Payment intergation is paypal
+* Postman is the platform used to test restapi

 Admin side